SDunnells/SDunnells.github.io/index.md

 ## Category 1: Software Engineering and Design

+* * *

 With this update, I aim to show how I have grown as a software engineer by evolving the existing code into a more complete and polished project.
-The original code was tested by
+The original code was tested by running the site and manually navigating through the site to the module that you are trying to test.
+This is not a good way to ensure code is working, as the server had to be restarted every time an update was made.
+To address this, I wanted to make a test module that would ensure each function was working properly before the code was run.
+I wrote a basic test module that, when run, writes the return value of each test to the console so it is easy to see which test is failing and why.

 > When something is important enough, you do it even if the odds are not in your favor.